 Who knows how long Compagnie Lebon will remain public?
 Maybe the Paluel-Marmonts will finally tire of the nosy hoi polloi peeking at their holdings.
 But perhaps not.
 It does seem that family-controlled companies that have ceded their management to professionals are both more willing to remain public and less likely to suffer from poor corporate governance.
 So maybe Compagnie Lebon will be publicly-owned for much, much longer.
 Either way, it’s fun to watch these terrifically old companies morph into 21st-century firms.

-Alluvial Capital Management, LLC may buy or sell securities mentioned on this blog for client accounts or for the accounts of principals.
+Alluvial Capital Management, LLC does not hold shares of Compagnie Lebon SA.
+Alluvial Capital Management, LLC may hold any securities mentioned on this blog and may buy or sell these securities at any time.
 For a full accounting of Alluvial’s and Alluvial personnel’s holdings in any securities mentioned, contact Alluvial Capital Management, LLC at firstname.lastname@example.org.